Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: The Decay: The K2 of Weak Decays

 \subsection{Preliminaries}

-The calculations of NLO and recently NNLO QCD corrections to $B\to X_s\gamma$ decay are probably the best known to the physics community among all QCD calculations in the field of weak decays.
-One of the reasons is the fact that the $b\to s\gamma$ transition was the first penguin mediated transition in $B$ physics to be discovered in 1993 in the exclusive decay channel $B\to K^*\gamma$ by the CLEO experiment.
-The inclusive branching ratio has been measured in 1994 by the same group.
+The calculations of the NLO and NNLO QCD corrections to $B\to X_s\gamma$ decay are probably the best known to the physics community among all QCD calculations in the field of weak decays.
+One of the reasons is the fact that the $b\to s\gamma$ transition was the first penguin-mediated transition in $B$ physics to be discovered in 1993 in the exclusive decay channel $B\to K^*\gamma$ by the CLEO experiment \cite{CLEO:1993nic}.
+The inclusive branching ratio was measured in 1994 by the same group \cite{CLEO:1994veu}.
 The other reason is the particular structure of the QCD corrections to this decay that requires a two-loop calculation in order to obtain the anomalous dimension matrix in the LO approximation.
-Because of this it took six years after the first QCD calculations in ordinary perturbation theory to obtain the correct result for the QCD corrections to $B\to X_s\gamma$ in the renormalization group improved perturbation theory at LO.
+Because of this, it took six years after the first QCD calculations in ordinary perturbation theory to obtain the correct result for the QCD corrections to $B\to X_s\gamma$ in the renormalization group improved perturbation theory at LO.
 It involved 5 groups and 16 physicists.
-It is not then surprising that the corresponding NLO calculations took nine years.
-They were dominated by the group around Christoph Greub and by the members of the MNLC although a few other physicists also contributed to this enterprise as I will report below.
-I will concentrate here on the inclusive decays as they are theoretically cleaner than the exclusive ones but the effective Hamiltonian is of course common to inclusive and exclusive rates.
-A nice review of $B\to X_s\gamma$ including exclusive decays $B\to K^*\gamma$ and $B\to\rho\gamma$ can be found in the Flavour Bible \cite{Antonelli:2009ws} and in the very recent review \cite{Hurth:2010tk}.
+It is then not surprising that the corresponding NLO calculations took nine years.
+They were dominated by the group around Christoph Greub and by the members of the MNLC although a few other physicists also contributed to this enterprise, as I will report below.
+I will concentrate here on the inclusive decays, as they are theoretically cleaner than the exclusive ones but the effective Hamiltonian is, of course, common to inclusive and exclusive rates.
+A nice review of $B\to X_s\gamma$ including exclusive decays $B\to K^*\gamma$ and $B\to\rho\gamma$ can be found in the reviews \cite{Antonelli:2009ws} and \cite{Hurth:2010tk}.
 Some comments on the exclusive radiative decays will be made at the end of this Section and in Section 9.